Genivia/ugrep/README.md

 This returns a color-highlighted list of all `#define FOO...` macros in C/C++ source code files, skipping files defined in `.gitignore`.

-Note that the complement of `--exclude` is not `--include`, so we cannot reliably list the files that are ignored with `--include-from='.gitignore'`.
+Note that the complement of `--exclude` is not `--include`, because exclusions always override inclusions, so we cannot reliably list the files that are ignored with `--include-from='.gitignore'`.
 Only files explicitly specified with `--include` and directories explicitly specified with `--include-dir` are visited.
 The `--include-from` from lists globs that are considered both files and directories to add to `--include` and `--include-dir`, respectively.
 This means that when directory names and directory paths are not explicitly listed in this file then it will not be visited using `--include-from`.

 <a name="help"/>